 Alaska Railroad Corp.’s Northern Rail Extension

 The Alaska Railroad Corp.
-(ARRC) selected Hanson Alaska LLC, a wholly owned subsidiary of Hanson, to provide engineering services for a proposed rail line extension from the south bank of the Chena Floodway near Eielson Air Force Base to Delta Junction, Alaska.
+(ARRC) selected Hanson Alaska LLC, a wholly owned subsidiary of Hanson Professional Services Inc., to provide engineering services for a proposed rail line extension from the south bank of the Chena Floodway near Eielson Air Force Base to Delta Junction, Alaska.

 Major elements of the proposed extension project include:

-- approximately 80 miles of new railroad track to be constructed to Federal Railroad Administration (FRA) Class 5 Track Standards,
+- approximately 80 miles of new railroad track to be constructed to Federal Railroad Administration Class 5 track standards,

-- a total of 14 bridges on the Proposed Action alignment including a 3,300-foot-long bridge over the Tanana River,
+- 14 bridges on the proposed action alignment, including a 3,300-foot-long bridge over the Tanana River,

-- an access road for joint use by the military and Alaska Railroad maintenance personnel,
+- an access road for joint use by the military and ARRC maintenance personnel,

 The primary objectives of the project are to: